 For those who live a more holistic lifestyle, Organic Nation is the grocer for you.
 It goes without saying that the team here is all about organic products focusing on natural, vegan, dairy-free and gluten-free alternatives.
 Whether it's fresh veg, baking bits, tasty treats or craft drinks, they'll keep your pantry stocked with the good stuff.
-You'll also find a bunch of self-care staples like skincare, vitamins, and protein powder, as well as a couple of more boutique brands.
+You'll also find a bunch of self-care staples like skincare, vitamins, and protein powder, as well as some boutique brands.
 One thing is for sure; you'll want to bring a big reusable tote bag.

 Trek 'n' Travel

 Trek ‘n’ Travel’s motto is simple: it’s all about ‘going the distance.’
 They’ve been equipping locals to get the most out of their adventures since 1997, so expect expert advice and top-quality brands designed to last.
 While they stock a variety of products, the common thread between each brand is their commitment to reliability.
 Because let’s be honest, there’s nothing worse than your equipment giving out on you in the middle of a trip.
 They also make a conscious choice to try and offer New Zealand-made products where possible, like Earth Sea Sky clothing.